clu-ling/py-processors/README.md

 # A Document contains the words, pos tags, lemmas, named entities, and syntactic dependencies of its component Sentences
 doc.bag_of_labeled_deps

-# We can access the Named Entities for the Document as a dictionary mapping an NE Label -> List[String]
+# We can access the named entities for the Document as a dictionary mapping an NE label -> list of named entities
 doc.nes

 # A Sentence contains words, pos tags, lemmas, named entities, and syntactic dependencies